Get in Touch

 System Initialization

-• BIOS, boot loaders, and the mini-Debian system
+• Understanding BIOS, boot loaders, and mini-Debian systems

 • Understanding runlevels